Shopify/shopify-app-template-remix/README.md

 ### Database tables don't exist

-If you get this error:
+If you run the app right after creating it, you'll get this error:

 ```
 The table `main.Session` does not exist in the current database.
 ```

+This will happen when the Prisma database hasn't been created.
-You need to create the database for Prisma.
-Run the `setup` script in `package.json` using your preferred package manager.
+You can solve this by running the `setup` script in your app.

-### Navigating/redirecting breaks an embedded app
+### Navigating to other pages breaks

-Embedded Shopify apps must maintain the user session, which can be tricky inside an iFrame.
-To avoid issues:

-1. Use `Link` from `@remix-run/react` or `@shopify/polaris`.
-Do not use `<a>`.
-2. Use the `redirect` helper returned from `authenticate.admin`.
-Do not use `redirect` from `@remix-run/node`
-3. Use `useSubmit` or `<Form/>` from `@remix-run/react`.
-Do not use a lowercase `<form/>`.

-This only applies if you app is embedded, which it will be by default.

-### Non Embedded

-Shopify apps are best when they are embedded into the Shopify Admin.
-This template is configured that way.
-If you have a reason to not embed your please make 2 changes:

-1. Change the `isEmbeddedApp` prop to false for the `AppProvider` in `/app/routes/app.jsx`
-2. Remove any use of App Bridge APIs (`window.shopify`) from your code
-3. Update the config for shopifyApp in `app/shopify.server.js`.
-Pass `isEmbeddedApp: false`
+In Remix apps, you can navigate to a different page either by adding an `<a>` tag, or using the `<Link>` component from `@remix-run/react`.

+In Shopify Remix apps you should avoid using `<a>`.
+Use `<Link> `from `@remix-run/react` instead.
+This ensures that your user remains authenticated.

 ### OAuth goes into a loop when I change my app's scopes

-If you change your app's scopes and authentication goes into a loop and fails with a message from Shopify that it tried too many times, you might have forgotten to update your scopes with Shopify.
+If you change your app's scopes and notice that authentication goes into a loop and fails with a message from Shopify that it tried too many times, you might have forgotten to update your scopes with Shopify.
 To do that, you can run the `config push` CLI command.

 Using yarn: